mozilla-ai/encoderfile/docs/python/api-reference.md

 Create an `EncoderfileBuilder` from a YAML configuration file.

-The YAML file must have an `encoderfile` top-level key:
+The YAML file must have an `encoderfile` top-level key, containing any of the keywords described in the constructor:

 ```yaml
 encoderfile: